DJARUUN/aoc/README.md

 Congrats if you understood it immediately, you are very smart!

 But yes, the solutions are in their own folders with parts one and two being two separate commits with the format `[year] day [day] part [part] [lang]`.
-So an example could be: the  folder `2024/1` with the commit: `2024 day 1 part 1 OCaml`.
+So an example could be the folder `2024/1` with the commit: `2024 day 1 part 1 OCaml`.